 Native coniferous trees like cedar, fir, and pine are popular because they’re always green and provide framework and privacy, but what may be most captivating is the texture of their foliage—especially lovely holding onto snow, however fleeting that may be in our neck o’ the woods.
-Broadleaf evergreen shrubs, including the glossy-leaved evergreen huckleberry (Vaccinium ovatum), Oregon grape (Mahonia spp.), and salal (Gautheria shall on), along with winter-blooming silk tassel bush (Garrya elliptica and G. fremontii), provide interest in all seasons.
-In sunny ground level situations, Kinnikinnick (Arctostaphylos uva-ursi) carpets the soil and cascades over rock walls with its attractive evergreen leaves and red fruits that persist into fall and beyond.
+Broadleaf evergreen trees like Pacific madrone (Arbutus menziesii) and shrubs, including the glossy-leaved evergreen huckleberry (Vaccinium ovatum), Oregon grape (Mahonia spp.), and salal (Gautheria shallon, pictured right), along with winter-blooming silk tassel bush (Garrya elliptica and G. fremontii), provide interest in all seasons.
+In sunny ground level situations, kinnikinnick (Arctostaphylos uva-ursi) carpets the soil and cascades over rock walls with its attractive evergreen leaves and red fruits that persist into fall and beyond.
 In shade, the heart-shaped and often evergreen leaves of ground-hugging wild ginger (Asarum caudatum) usually inspire smiles.

-Intricately divided fronds of the lovely deer fern (Blechnum spicant) hang around all winter, while licorice fern (Polypodium glycyrrhiza), a charming summer-deciduous type is often found growing lushly amongst mosses and dead wood or rocks.
-Speaking of deciduous, some shrubs just can’t wait until spring to bloom—like wind-pollinated California hazelnut (Corylus cornuta var. californica) that flowers in January.
-Others—Indian plum (Oemleria cerasiformis) in particular—bloom at the cusp of spring.
+Intricately divided fronds of the lovely deer fern (Blechnum spicant) hang around all winter, while licorice fern (Polypodium glycyrrhiza), a charming summer-deciduous type, is often found growing lushly amongst mosses and dead wood or rocks.
+Speaking of deciduous, some shrubs just can’t wait until spring to bloom—like the wind-pollinated California hazelnut (Corylus cornuta var. californica) that flowers in January.
+Others—osoberry (Oemleria cerasiformis) and red-flowering currant (Ribes sanguineum) in particular—bloom at the cusp of spring.

 Plants with colorful twigs or bark can steal attention, too, especially when planted en masse.
 Cornus sericea and other “red twig” dogwoods have an almost fiery bark that stands out, particularly against pale or very dark backgrounds, and the gorgeous burnt-orange bark of madrone trees (Arbutus menzeisii) peels to reveal smooth, olive-colored trunks and branches, and not just in winter.
 Snowberry (Symphoricarpos albus) gleams with its white, berrylike drupes, and wild roses, including Rosa pisocarpa and R. nutkana, produce strikingly red rosehips.